camertron/onload/README.md

 Onload.install!
 ```

-Now, the contents of any file with a .up file extension will be passed to `UpcaseLoader.call`.
+Now, the contents of any file with a .up file extension will be passed to `UpcasePreprocessor.call`.
 The return value will be written to a separate Ruby file and loaded instead of the original .up file.

 ## Running Tests